 - You have any health concerns and are unsure how an antihistamine will affect you

-Buy generic; read the labels; follow the instructions
+Buy generic, read the labels, and follow the instructions

 For anyone buying an over-the-counter sleep aid I would recommend reading the labels and buying the cheapest generic.

 Follow the dosing instructions and keep in mind that these drugs are not meant to be taken for more than two weeks.